 At Yabby Lake, we’re focused on crafting wines of great purity, that provide a clear insight into not only where they come from, but also the season they were grown.
 It’s the attention and care in the vineyard that is most critical to allowing this expression.

-Our vineyard is worked and cared for by our diligent vineyard team, managed now by viticulturist, Baden Mills.
-Continuing a 20-year legacy, Baden and his team take meticulous measures to keep the vineyard at its finest, hand pruning each and every vine during winter, and handpicking the fruit they bear come harvest in the summer.
+Our vineyard is worked and cared for by our diligent vineyard team, managed now by viticulturist, Thomas Schulz.
+Continuing a 20-year legacy, Thomas and his team take meticulous measures to keep the vineyard at its finest, hand pruning each and every vine during winter, and handpicking the fruit they bear come harvest in the summer.

-Working with winemaker Tom, and following in the footsteps of his predecessors, Keith Harris and Martin Sampson, Baden's knowledge of and dedication to this site are critical to allowing the special vineyard to reach its potential.
+Working with winemaker Tom, and following in the footsteps of founding viticulturists Keith Harris and Martin Sampson, Thomas's knowledge and dedication to this site are critical to allowing the special vineyard to reach its potential.

 Check out individual vintage reports here.